 Having been to Palatka several times, we’ve been able to eat at some of Emma’s favorite places.
 They’ve become some of our favorites too.

-The Magnolia Cafe UPDATE: They are currently closed in the process of moving to a new location
+The Magnolia Cafe UPDATE: They are currently closed in the process of finishing a remodel.

 One of Emma’s more recent finds.
 This is where we had brunch before heading to Ravine Gardens State Park.